MathildeFN/mini_exes/mini_ex6/README.md

 **In my code:**

--	Φ is called a, and is the angel in which the ellipses are applied.
+-	φ is called a, and is the angel in which the ellipses are applied.
 -	n is the number of the ellipses, which is the ordering number of a floret, counting outward from the center
 -	c is the number of scaling pattern
 -	r is the radius (the distance between the center of the capitulum and the center of the nth floret) given a constant scaling parameter c.
 Sqrt stand for square root.